dswhitley/ansible-roles/nfs_client/README.md

 development and testing; the role is unit tested using [Testinfra](http://testinfra.readthedocs.io/) and [pytest](http://docs.pytest.org/).

+This particular role is hard to test if mounts are passed during invocation.
+Therefore, the testing that has been done is focused on installing the correct packages and ensuring the correct services are started.

 To develop or test you'll need to have installed the following: